 There’s also no need to worry about security, as Betterment won’t share any details, such as your name and account number, with Dosh.

-This portfolio is managed by Goldman Sachs, and requires a minimum investment of $100,000.
-It offers an opportunity for investors to outperform the general market, by investing in an actively managed portfolio.
+This portfolio is managed by Goldman Sachs, and requires a minimum investment of $10.
+It offers investments with the potential to outperform the general market, by investing in an actively managed portfolio.
 As is typical of any actively managed portfolio, Smart Beta offers both higher returns and higher risk.

 Socially Responsible Investing (SRI)